OlegDemk/stm32F103C8_NRF24L01_and_LoRa_E220_900T22D/README.md

 The main features:
 1. In project are LoRa E220-900T22D radio module.
 Module can work in RX and TX modes, depends on choise in menu.
 (Work dictance about 9 km)
 2. In project are  NRF24L01 radio module, in RX and TX modes, depends on choise in menu.
-(Work dictance about 500 - 600 km)
+(Work dictance about 400 - 600 m)
 3. Menu.
 For create menu was used four-linked list. (see on menu.c file)
 4. LoRa and NFR modules can transmit test data(counter) or real measured temterature and humidity by AM3202 sensor.
 For transmiting T and H must be trur on periodic meassure:  (3.AM3202 sensor -> 2.
 Per Meas: ON) after, select LoRa or NRF menu, and Select TX T and H menu item.
+For better radio communication need use large capacitors on power line near radio modules!
 All project was tested.

 ![alt text](https://github.com/OlegDemk/stm32F103C8_NRF24L01_and_LoRa_E220_900T22D/blob/main/schem_device.png)